isaacy13/React-Firebase-Practice/README.md

-# Getting Started with Create React App
+# React-Firebase Practice
+Practicing with integrating Firebase with a web app

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).